Fastmail customer support policies

-At FastMail, we pride ourself on our experienced and knowledgeable customer support team.
-We aim to help customers as much as possible with their FastMail issues.
+At Fastmail, we pride ourself on our experienced and knowledgeable customer support team.
+We aim to help customers as much as possible with their Fastmail issues.
+There are a few things to know before you contact our support team that will help you get the most out of your experience and keep things running smoothly.

 Beware of scams